United States Regiments & Batteries * Michigan * 3rd Michigan Infantry Regiment

-The 3rd Michigan Volunteer Infantry Regiment lost 4 officers and 154 enlisted men killed or mortally wounded and 2 officers and 89 enlisted men to disease during the Civil War.
+The 3rd Michigan Infantry Regiment had a total enrollment of 1,432 men.
+The regiment lost 4 officers and 154 enlisted men killed or mortally wounded and 2 officers and 89 enlisted men to disease during the Civil War.
 It is honored by a monument at Gettysburg.

 1861